 It may sound odd but I put as little personal information in my CV as possible.
 Hence why just my name and contact details exist.
 I don’t mention my age, gender, race, driver status or political preferences.
 People come with inherent biases, that is just a fact of life. so putting as little as possible negates triggering these biases.

-So unless specifically asked for I would strongly recommend keeping it to a minimum and use the space it would consume in selling the things that matter.
+So unless specifically asked for I would strongly recommend keeping it to a minimum and using the space it would consume in selling the things that matter.

 1 paragraph! that’s all I needed to say regarding what is effectively a personal statement.
 This is not a UCAS application and I don’t need to detail a million things about myself.
 What is to come next will be the real sales pitch

-I could expend on this to state other goals and ambitions but that would just detract from main objective of the CV.
+I could expand on this to state other goals and ambitions but that would just detract from the main objective of the CV.
 Plus we will get an opportunity to elaborate later on in the recruitment process.

 Now we come to the meat and bones of the CV.
 This is the headline! the bit that you will tailor the most in order to impress whoever is scheduling those interviews and guarantee you a chance to shine.
 If you can make this captivating enough for the person you need to impress they will then be more than happy to read the rest

-With different types of skills I will defined them differently.
+With different types of skills, I will define them differently.
 As you can see I am quite generic with Managerial skills.
 A lot of people understand these and are looking for confidence in your ability to do certain types of tasks.
 Technical skills define different aspects of what I do that are not specifically tied to languages.
-I t can be very difficult to be curt and to the point here.
+It can be very difficult to be curt and to the point here.
 I favour labelling a technology area and then listing a few of the most prominent or recent items from my repertoire.
-A bad example on my CV is databases… I can use quite a few as you can see, but in reality I’ve been greedy by listing MySQL, MariaDB & Percona… they are all effectively connected to each other, but my need to show off is far too much for me to resist.
+A bad example on my CV is databases… I can use quite a few as you can see, but in reality, I’ve been greedy by listing MySQL, MariaDB & Percona… they are all effectively connected to each other, but my need to show off is far too much for me to resist.

-When I first started out as a Dev I had a hiring manager that once told me that most of the time the main thing he wanted to see was;
+When I first started out as a Dev I had a hiring manager who once told me that most of the time the main thing he wanted to see was;

 - did the applicant have the skills he wanted